 - Lactation-specific clinical experience — the pathway you choose will dictate specific number of hours that you’ll be required to complete

-- Lactation-specific education (90 hours for all)
+- Lactation-specific education (90 hours, plus 5 hours of communication for all)

 - Health sciences courses

 It does not matter which requirement you complete first, only that you complete all of the requirements before applying.
 (Note: Not before sitting, but before applying!)
 There is not a time frame for completing health sciences courses, however both the clinical hours and lactation-specific education must be completed within the 5 years immediately prior to applying.

 Are you wondering what counts as clinical hours?
 IBLCE makes clear that “actual practise and provision of lactation and breastfeeding care is required.”
 Be sure to see the IBLCE page on clinical hours for specific guidelines.

 At least 90 hours of education in lactation and breastfeeding is required, with an additional 5 hours of communication hours.
 More information about specific education requirements is available here, and candidates should also consult the IBCLC Detailed Content Outline.

 Each candidate must complete 14 subjects of health sciences education.
 There are 8 subjects that must be earned at an accredited institution of higher learning, and 6 that can be taken at an institution of higher learning or a continuing education provider.
 There are a variety of ways to earn both categories of these subjects that fulfill the requirements.
 We offer a Health Sciences Education Package.

 Start collecting resources now so that when you have completed your eligibility requirements and are in study mode, you have resources handy.
 My Born to Be Breastfed podcast provides a wealth of information weekly and I post blogs twice each week on a variety of topics, including test-taking strategies and exam prep.
 If you haven’t already, be sure to subscribe via email so you don’t miss out on the latest posts.